darshanswami/node-js-mysql/README.md

 # node-js-mysql
 MySQL CRUD Operations in Node.js application.

-In this example, we'll implement crud operation insert update delete and view all in node.js with MySQL database.
+In this example, we'll implement REST API with crud operation insert update delete and view all in node.js with MySQL database.

 Content Discussed :
 - How to Connect MySQL DB from Node.js